lh3/miniprot/README.md

 ```
 Because miniprot indexing is slow and memory intensive, it is recommended to
 pre-build the index.
 FASTA input files can be optionally compressed with gzip.

+Miniprot outputs alignment in the protein PAF format.
+Different from the more
+common nucleotide PAF format, miniprot uses more CIGAR operators to encode
+introns and frameshifts.
+Please refer to the manpage for detailed explaination.

 ## Limitations